Cameronsplaze/AWS-ContainerManager/README.md

     - I think switch to **public** hosted zone too?
 That's what it will be if they create one in the console.
 Plus the docs say "route traffic on internet".
 Even though the ec2 is in a VPC, we're using it's public IP.
   - Create SNS alarm that emails when specific errors happen.
 The Leaf stack can hook into this and email when instance is up for too long.

+- Possible timing bug?:
+  - If the lambda is throwing an alarm, it causes the system to spin down.
+What if you connect right then, causing it to spin up?
+The system will never go out of the "alarm" state, even if you log off.
+Since it never changes states, nothing will trigger.
+Maybe there's a place you can put this [alarm.set_state](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/cloudwatch/alarm/set_state.html) call to fix this?
+In the ASG StateChangeHook?

 ### Phase 2, Optimize and Cleanup